 Paul Rowe, CEO of Educate Together, commented on the Salesforce.org grant:

 “The generosity of Salesforce.org will have a wonderful impact on the work of Educate Together.
 It will directly benefit our students, the efforts of our teachers and the many families that are seeking our model of education.”

 Taoiseach Leo Varadkar said the grant is:

 “…a really significant statement, one about the value and importance of equality-based education and of ethical education as well and will help us achieve our objectives as a Government to expand parental choice, expand diversity in education and to realise our targets of having 300 multidenominational and non-denominational schools in Ireland.”

-As less than 20% of Educate Together’s operating costs are covered by funds from the State, the Educate Together national office raises the balance through trading, service delivery, fundraising and partnerships with likeminded organisations.
+The Educate Together national office raises much needed funds through trading, service delivery, fundraising and partnerships with likeminded organisations.
 This diversification of funding streams allows the national office to support the school network.